rubyworks/finder/README.md

 ## DESCRIPTION

-Finder is a straight-forward file finder for searhing Ruby library paths.
+Finder is a straight-forward file finder for searching Ruby library paths.
 It can handle RubyGems, Rolls and Ruby's standard site locals.
 It is both more flexible and more robust the using Gem.find_files or searching the
 $LOAD_PATH manually.